What should you do if you fall ill overseas?

 However much you plan for your trip, unfortunately sickness can sometimes strike down even the healthiest among us.
 That’s where a comprehensive travel insurance policy comes in!
 If you need medical care on your holiday, there are a few important things to remember:

-- Keep all original receipts for medical expenses and request a copy of the doctors’ consultation notes as you will need to provide these when submitting a claim to your travel insurer.
+- Keep all original receipts for medical expenses and request a copy of the doctors’ consultation notes as you will need to provide these when submitting a claim to your travel insurance provider.

 - Keep a list of prescription medicines and a short summary of your medical history handy.
 In case of an emergency, this will be one of the first questions you will be asked by a medical professional.